Vasek18/websites_checker/README.md

 ## Migrations

-I used `golang-migrate` for migrations.
+We used `golang-migrate` for migrations.
 That is the same thing I would use on prod, however with a couple of changes:
 - Migrations would be run in their own container.
 Something similar is actually implemented in docker-compose
 - There would be down migrations

-Migration files can be found in internal/migrations
+Migration files can be found in `internal/migrations`

 ## Local